qbicsoftware/postman-cli/README.md

 VCF
 ```

+### Filter for file suffix

+You can filter for file suffixes, using the `-s` option:
+Example: -s .pdf

+### Filter for file regex

+You can filter for files by a provided regex, using the `-r` option:
+Example: -r .jobscript.FastQC.*

+Please note that depending on your favorite shell, you may need quote your regex.

 ### Provide a file with several QBiC IDs
 In order to download datasets from several samples at once, you can provide a simple text file with multiple, line-separated, QBiC IDs and hand it to postman with the `-f` option.